-From on-demand video to live-streaming and widespread usage on mobile devices, the sheer scale of growth of video has been breathtaking.
-All this growth has created a massive opportunity for marketers and their technology partners to deliver compelling and engaging video content to their audiences in a variety of video advertising formats.
+From on-demand video to live-streaming and widespread usage on mobile devices, the sheer scale of growth in video consumption has been breath-taking.
+This has created a massive opportunity for marketers and their technology partners to deliver compelling and engaging content to their audiences in a variety of video advertising formats.
 This post considers some of the implications that the device itself has on video and video advertising.

 Some of the reasons for this explosive growth include: